 Our Shelter Pals work with the agency’s adoptable animals, socializing cats and walking dogs.
 HSSCM accepts volunteers of all ages; individuals must be 16 years or older to volunteer without a parent present.
 Individuals must fill out an application annually and attend an orientation prior to volunteering.
 Shelter Pals must commit to volunteer a minimum of four hours per month and will work a maximum of one shift per week.
 Shelter Pal hours are Tuesday – Friday from noon to 5:00pm and Saturdays from 11am to 3pm only (limited Saturday hours are available).

-HSSCM will be offering additional volunteer orientations starting in September 2018.
+Volunteer orientations take place monthly.
 Space is limited – download the application as a pdf, print, fill out and mail or drop off at the shelter during open business hours.

 Individuals for the community dental program or court-ordered community service must be 18 or older.
 Community service tasks will include heavy cleaning of animal areas.
 Individuals must be able to bend, stoop, lift and repeatedly carry up to 60 pounds, and be around animal waste and cleaning projects.
 Hours are seven days a week from 8:00am to noon and must be scheduled in advance.To schedule or learn more about Community Service, please call 269.963.1796, ext 10 during open business hours.